stacks-network/docs/_develop/zero_to_dapp_3.md

 8. Try adding a subject from Moxiegirl's kingdom to yours.

-## Go live on the Internet
+## Deploy your DApp on the web

-In this section you use a free Netlify account and a free GitHub account to take your kingdom live on the internet.
-Netlify provides hosting and serverless backend services for static websites.
-GitHub is a code hosting site.
+So far, you've been running the application locally.
+This means you are the only person that can use it to create a kingdom.
+You can make your application available to others by hosting it out on the internet.
+You can do this for free with a Netlify account.

 <div class="uk-card uk-card-default uk-card-body uk-section-muted">
 <h5>App Mining Requirement: Review Accessibility</h5>
 <p>To participate in application mining your application must be available for review.
 Open source projects must provide the URL to their code.
 Projects with private repositories can provide their application in a package form.
 </p>
 </div>

-### Run your Kingdom on the internet
-{:.no_toc}

-So far, you've been running the application locally.
-This means you are the only person that can use it to create a kingdom.
-You can make your application available to others by hosting it out on the internet.
-You can do this for free with a Netlify account.

 Before you begin, you need to build a site that is ready to deploy.